Sreyasiv/Docspect/README.md

 - **Case Insights**: Provides contextual legal insights related to the contract’s terms.
 - **User-Friendly Interface**: Intuitive UI for seamless document uploads and reviews.
 - **Data Security & Privacy**: Ensures confidentiality and security of uploaded documents.

-## What kind of AI model are you using?
-- Search
-- Classification
-- Extraction
-- Generation

 ## Technologies Stack
 - Node.js